QUICK PDF DOWNLOADS US PDF | A4 PDF

-If you download the Excel version, you can easily change the starting date to generate a new calendar for any year you need.
-You can add your own holidays, too.
+If you download the Excel version, you can change the starting date to generate a new calendar for any year you need with your own holidays.

 The download comes as a ZIP archive containing three Excel 2007 templates and six PDF versions, for all three week styles in both A4 and US Letter sizes.
 Optionally, you can download just the PDFs in either A4 or US Letter sizes.